cogdog/truwriter/README.md

 ## Customize the Write Form

 You can  customize the field labels and the descriptions of the form where people submit new pieces of writing to a TRU Writer site.
 On your site navigate to the write form, and activate the Wordpress Customizer from the admin bar.

-Look for a special section at the bottom to open:
+Look for a special section just below **Site Identity** to open:

 ![](images/customizer-writer-tab.jpg)